Which kettlebell weight/size should I buy?

 Where did kettlebell training originate?

-Many believe it started in Scotland as a competitive event where an actual kettle was used loaded with weight but there have been siteings of kettlebells as late back as the original Olympics.
+Many believe it started in Scotland as a competitive event where an actual kettle was used loaded with weight but there have been sightings of kettlebells as late back as the original Olympics.
 Most recently it was used and made popular in Russian and others say that is where it originated.

 Where to buy kettlebells?